ashyam-saras/data-latency-alerts/README.md

    - Cloud Scheduler Admin
    - Service Account User
    - BigQuery Job User
-3. Google Cloud SDK installed and configured
-4. Python 3.11 or later
+3. Python 3.11 or later
-5. A Slack workspace with permissions to create apps and send messages
+4. A Slack workspace with permissions to create apps and send messages

 ## How it works